rhel-labs/learn-katacoda/pcp-flamegraphs/step1.md

-# Validate Environment and Install PCP
+# Validate Environment and Install Flame Graph Stack

->**Note:** For this scenario, we have started installing SQL Server in the background.
-The background task will take between 2-5 minutes to complete.

-Performance Co-Pilot (PCP) provides a large number of command-line and graphical tools, as well as libraries to support system-level performance monitoring and management.
-PCP's architecture and services are designed to centralize the monitoring of performance across complex distributed systems.
+In RHEL, there are two stacks for visualizing performance data - one based on PCP and Grafana, and the other based on perf and d3.
+For many performance troubleshooting use-cases, visualizing performance metrics is key and this lab will explain how to use the perf and d3 stack on RHEL.

-In this introductory PCP lab, our setup consists of a single node system running PCP.
-We have setup two terminal windows running on the local machine - The current terminal will be used for OS specific commands and to interact with SQL Server.
-The *pcp* terminal will be used for running pcp specific commands and looking at the output.
+In this lab, our setup consists of a single node system running MySQL.
+We have setup three terminal windows running on the local machine - The current terminal will be used for OS specific commands and to interact with MySQL.
+The Flame terminal will be used for running specific perf and d3 commands.
+The web terminal will be used to looking at the flame.

-To check if SQL Server installation is complete, we can use the following command -
+Let us use RHEL App Streams to install the latest version of MySQL, we can use the following command -

 `systemctl status mssql-server.service --no-pager`{{execute T1}}